AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-from-source-connector.md

 ---
-title: Move from the Analytics source connector to the Web SDK for Customer Journey Analytics
+title: Transition from the Analytics source connector to the Web SDK for Customer Journey Analytics
-description: Learn how to move to the Web SDK from the Analytics source connector when upgrading to Customer Journey Analytics
+description: Learn how to transition to the Web SDK from the Analytics source connector when upgrading to Customer Journey Analytics
 role: Admin
 solution: Customer Journey Analytics
 feature: Basics